 NCERT Class 4 Maths Chapter 9 Halves and Quarters, solutions are provided here for all the students, preparing for their final exams.
-These question bank in these solutions are helpful for students to make them understand each and every concept explained in the chapter.
+These question bank solutions are helpful for students to make them understand each and every concept explained in the chapter.
 The questions and answers in these materials are designed by our experts and with respect to CBSE syllabus(2020-2021).

 The final exam question papers are prepared according to the exercise questions present in chapter 9 of the Maths class 4 NCERT book.
 Therefore, here the solutions carry explanation for all the types of questions which can be asked from this chapter and students can understand them easily as well.